kevinzs2048/container-interactive-client/README.md

 port.
 First will try Docker.
 Docker can enable remote api, open and listen to the port.
-#How to
+## How to
-1.You need to enable Docker to listen to the port , in this demo, Docker Daemon listen to 0.0.0.0:2375 The doc here will show how to do this: https://docs.docker.com/engine/admin/
+1.You need to enable Docker to listen to the port , in this demo, Docker Daemon listen to 0.0.0.0:2375 The doc here will show how to do this: https://docs.docker.com/engine/admin/ <br />

-2.You can create the docker with the command "-it" and "-d" in docker cmdline. e.g: sudo docker run -it -d ubuntu /bin/bash
+2.You can create the docker with the command "-it" and "-d" in docker cmdline. e.g: sudo docker run -it -d ubuntu /bin/bash<br />

-3.Modify the console_url in main.py to set the property link.
+3.Modify the console_url in main.py to set the property link.<br />

-4.run "python main.py" to taste.
+4.run "python main.py" to taste.<br />

-#Remain issues
+## Remain issues
 1.Websocket-client will need to modify some code when dealing with escape code. such as: "\x1b[?1049h\x1b[?1h\x1b=\x1b[2;1H\xbd\x1b[6n\x1b[2;1H" These will be generated when you run "vim"
-Fixed
+Fixed<br />

-Now working on integration with OpenStack Zun code.
+Integrated with python-zunclient.
+Finished<br />

 Ref:
-Kubectl
+Kubectl<br />
-Novaconsole
+Novaconsole<br />
-python package websocket-client
+python package websocket-client<br />